How to Get Into Cambridge Medicine

 Prior to 2024, Cambridge Medicine had to sit the BioMedical Admissions Test (BMAT).
 However, applicants will now need to sit the University Clinical Aptitude Test (UCAT) following the removal of the BMAT.
 The UCAT is designed to test a variety of general skills that are important for anyone working in the field of medicine.

-Previously, there was no required grade for the BMAT, although the average applicant scored a 5.0, with applicants scoring 6.0 or above having a better chance of success.
-Whether or not a cut-off score will be implemented for the UCAT, applicants should aim to score highly due to the competitive nature of the course.
+Previously, there was no minimum required grade for the BMAT, although the average applicant scored a 5.0, with applicants scoring 6.0 or above having a better chance of success.
+The same is true for the UCAT as no cut-off score has been implemented, but applicants should aim to score highly due to the competitive nature of the course.

 Cambridge Medicine Interview

 If you are successfully shortlisted by the admissions team, you will be invited to be interviewed by your chosen colleges.
-In the 2022/2023 admissions cycle, these interviews were held virtually, although they were previously held in person mostly.
+In the 2023/2024 admissions cycle, these interviews were held both virtually and in-person, depending on which college is interviewing you.

 Subject knowledge will be tested there, although the interviewers rarely expect a perfect answer from applicants, instead looking to judge their thought process and ability to communicate their ideas.
 You can learn more about what to expect from these interviews here: